rohe9/my_page/index.md

 ---

-Hello,
+<p><i>Hello,</i></p>

 I'm Rosa He.
 Currently working at Boston University’s Global Development Policy Center (GDPC) as a research assistant.

 My research interest centers on **Development Economics** and **Inclusive Development**.
 As Dr.Amartya Sen wrote, development is the expansion of human freedom, investigating the socio-economic dimensions of structural transitions is what excites me.

-Recently, my works are situated around **Climate Finance**, **Global Financial Architectures**, and **Technology Policy**.
+Recently, my works are situated around **[Climate Finance](/https://www.bu.edu/gdp/files/2026/04/TF-WP-023-FIN.pdf)**, **[Global Financial Architectures](/https://www.bu.edu/gdp/files/2025/07/V20-Debt-Review-2025-PB-FIN.pdf)**, and **[Technology Policy](/https://www.bu.edu/gdp/files/2025/09/GEGI-GST-Report-2025-FIN.pdf)**.
 Exploring how international financial system effects the sustainable transitions in emerging economies.

 I completed my Master’s degree in Global Development Economics from Boston University, and my Bachelor’s in Economics from Colorado State University.
 I'm proficient in STATA, and comfortatble with Python and R for econometrics analysis and data pipelines.

-Mountains of Colorado got me addicted in snowbording.
+Mountains of Colorado got me addicted on snowbording.
 Other than that, I like baking and reading novels at free time.

+Additionally, I'm an active member of Fhilanthropy Association of Xi'an City.
+Currently we are preparing for a project focusing on the mental health of children and adolescents aged 6-19.
+Please feel free to reach out if you have any insights!